ldv-klever/klever/docs/dev.rst

 ^^^^^^^^^^^^

 #.
 Download PyCharm Professional from `<https://www.jetbrains.com/pycharm/download/>`_ (below all settings are given
-   for version 4.5.3, you have to adapt them for your version by yourself).
+   for version 2017.1.1, you have to adapt them for your version by yourself).
 #.
 Follow installation instructions provided at that site.
 #.
 Activate the PyCharm license using your JetBrains account (request for the license from Evgeny Novikov
    novikov@ispras.ru).
 #.
 Specify your preferences at the "Welcome to PyCharm" window.

-.. note:: At least on openSUSE 13.2 to run PyCharm one may need to specify environment variable :envvar:`JDK_HOME`,
-          e.g. *JDK_HOME=/usr/lib64/jvm/java-1.8.0-openjdk-1.8.0/jre/*.

 Setting project
 ^^^^^^^^^^^^^^^